-You also might want to think twice before purchasing any sprays; the French magazine 60 Million Consumers (60 Millions de Consommateurs) investigated 46 “so-called purifying products” and found that all of them contained volatile organic compounds (VOCs), which can be dangerous for the respiratory system and can trigger asthma attacks, headaches, skin reactions, nausea, and increased sensitivity to common allergens.
-They are especially dangerous for children under the age of three and can be fatal for cats.
+You also might want to think twice before purchasing any sprays; the French magazine 60 Million Consumers (60 Millions de Consommateurs) investigated 46 “so-called purifying products” and found that all of them contained volatile organic compounds (VOCs).
+VOCs can be dangerous for the respiratory system and can trigger asthma attacks, headaches, skin reactions, nausea, and increased sensitivity to common allergens.
+They are especially hazardous for children under the age of three and can be fatal for cats.
 Speaking of which…kid and animal poisoning from essential oil ingestion is on the rise nationally, so please keep any products that you have locked up in a secure place in your house.

 Using essential oils as an adjunct to proven medical treatment is probably safe in moderate amounts, as long as you speak to your physician beforehand (especially if you’re pregnant, breastfeeding, or have health problems) and choose essential oils from reputable sources.
 Remember that more is not better; it is toxicity.